Rock Creek Trails: Muncaster Mill and Emory Road Bikeways

 The Muncaster Mill and Emory Road Bikeways might someday connect the North Branch trail to the ICC Trail.

 A 0.7-mile section of the Muncaster Mill Road bikeway from Avery Road to Meadowside Lane was constructed by the county between 2002 and 2008 when the road was redesigned following a fatal bus crash.
 The bikeway was extended west to the ICC Trail when that trail opened in July 2011.
-Montgomery County had plans in 2021 to extend the North Branch Trail along two paths, with one of them ending at the eastern terminus of this bikeway but that plan is in limbo.
+Montgomery County had plans in 2021 to extend the North Branch Trail along two paths, with one of them ending at the eastern terminus of this bikeway but that plan was delayed when bids came in higher than expected.

 Montgomery County built a bikeway along Emory Lane between Georgia Avenue and Holly Ridge Lane between 2005 and 2008 and in 2011 it was connected to the ICC Trail.
 In 2023 the Emory Lane/Muncaster Mill Shared Use Bikepath opened.
 It extended the Emory Lane bikepath south to Muncaster Mill and then east to the edge of Rock Creek Regional Park.
-It was to be connected to the Lakeside Trail by a path from the current Lakeside Trail but that project, part of the North Branch Trail project, is in limbo.
+It is to be connected to the Lakeside Trail by a path from the current Lakeside Trail but that project, also part of the North Branch Trail project, was also delayed by high costs.
+After working with the state, the County created a new funding plan and if that is approved, work could begin in 2026.